yenxuan1381/food-ordering-chatbot-using-ai/README.md

 # Kayo-The-Bot

-This repository contains the source code for a chatbot named Kayo.
-Kayo is designed to interact with users, provide menu options, and handle food orders.
+This repository contains the source code for a food ordering chatbot using AI named Kayo.
+Kayo is designed to intelligently interact with users, provide menu options, and handle food orders.

 ## Features

 - Natural Language Processing: Kayo uses NLTK and TensorFlow to understand and respond to user queries.
 - Menu Presentation: Kayo can present different menus to the user based on their requests.
 - Order Handling: Kayo can handle food orders, calculate total price, and manage the ordering process.
+- Telegram Integration: Kayo is connected to Telegram and uses it as the chat interface for interacting with users.

 ## Dependencies